OFFICE OF THE REGISTRAR

 3. A dependent child of a parent or legal guardian, or the spouse of a person who, as of the first day of a term of enrollment, has accepted full-time employment and established domicile in the State of Ohio for reasons other than gaining the benefit of favorable fee rates.

-A complete text of Ohio law regarding residency is published in the University Catalog.
+A complete text of Ohio law regarding residency is published in the University Catalog and on the Ohio Board of Regents website.

 Change of Residency.
-Any student wishing to change residency status must complete the appropriate form and submit it to the Office of the Registrar.
+Any student seeking to change residency status must complete the appropriate form and submit it to the Office of the Registrar.
 Supporting documentation and verification are required.
 In-state residency approval is not retroactive or automatic.
-All requests for residency changes must be submitted no later than one week before the beginning of the semester for which the residency change is requested.
+All requests for residency changes must be submitted no later than thirty days before the beginning of the semester for which the residency change is requested.
 Complete information regarding residency policy and laws are available in the University Catalog.